 We were all emotional as we now realised that the bird on the fence was the mother of the baby.
 Even my kids had tears in their eyes.

 The baby bird must have fallen or been blown away from its nest and fell in our potato bag.
-There is a tree direct above were our potato bag is so we suppose baby bird landed there when it fell from it’s nest.
+There is a tree directly above where our potato bag is so we suppose baby bird landed there when it fell from its nest.

 How the bird survived the big fall we don’t know.
-We sometimes get unwelcome visitors in our garden (Cats) they go and do their business at our neighbor’s back garden but they pass through our back garden.
+We sometimes get unwelcome visitors in our garden (Cats) they go and do their business in our neighbour’s back garden but they pass through our back garden.

 Our biggest worry was whether this baby bird will survive knowing cats sometimes visit our garden.

 The Morning After We Discovered The Baby Bird In the Back Garden

 The next morning when we woke up everyone wanted to go and check out the baby bird.
 We normally have our routines but that morning it was all thrown out of the window.